metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

     at TCP.onconnection (net.js:1497:10)
 ```

-Looks like even though a connection was enqueued in our `CONNECTION_QUEUE`, but was never dequeued and no new socket descriptor was inserted in our `SOCKETS` hashmap.
+Looks like even though a connection was enqueued in our `CONNECTION_QUEUE`, it was never dequeued and no new socket descriptor was inserted in our `SOCKETS` hashmap.

 **Note**: All the references made are in context of the present version of mirrord, not commit `d8b4de6`.